hbock-42/personal_documentation/HUGO_README.md

 1. Create a Github app ^85f612

+2. Install the app on the repository containing my SPA content AND on the current repository (where the CI will be played from).

-2. In github, create 2 secrets in the repository:
+3. In github, create 2 secrets in the repository:
 	.
 One secret containing the app ID of the app created in step [[HUGO_README#^85f612 | 1]] .
 We named this secret `PERSONAL_DOC_READ_ONLY_ACCESS_APP_ID`
 	.
 One secret containing the private key of the app created in step [[HUGO_README#^85f612 | 1]] .
 We named this secret `PERSONAL_DOC_READ_ONLY_ACCESS_APP_PRIVATE_KEY`